GUMLEY HOUSE OFFERS A RICH AND EXTENSIVE CURRICULUM

 Our Curriculum Leaders have devised an ambitious and aspirational curriculum which uses the National Curriculum as a minimum expectation.
 They have ensured that their content is well-sequenced, is built on prior learning, and has a moral purpose behind it.
 Accompanying our ‘timetabled’ curriculum is a varied extra-curricular enrichment offer to provide a rounded learning experience.
 This gives Gumley House a unique curriculum offer which we are very proud of, which prepares our students to be the best they can be in school, as citizens in their community and in their future.

 Every leader at Gumley House believes that a carefully planned and structured curriculum is the foundation upon which excellent learning and development is built.
-The curriculum is designed and implemented in such a way that it builds on prior knowledge and prepares students for the next stage in their education.
-This is complimented by the ‘Vision and Values’ philosophy.
-The ‘Gumley 10’, created and evaluated regularly by staff, ensures that lessons are engaging and suitably differentiated so that students spend the large majority of time in lesson working independently at their level of ability.
+As mentioned above, our curriculum is designed and implemented in such a way that it builds on prior knowledge and prepares students for the next stage in their education.
+This is complimented by the FCJ schools' ‘Vision and Values’ philosophy.
+Additionally, our ‘Gumley 10’, created and evaluated regularly by staff, ensures that lessons are engaging and suitably differentiated so that students spend the large majority of time in lesson working independently at their level of ability.

 Development of language and building knowledge are integral to curriculum planning.
 Subject Leaders, who are experts in their subjects, carefully construct a curriculum that promotes a deep understanding of a wide range of topics.
 Teachers plan learning that allows students to embed and recall knowledge through techniques such as interleaving of topics and spaced practice.
 This builds firm foundations for progression to the next level and exam success.